Deparia acrostichoides

 Deparia acrostichoides, commonly called silvery glade fern or silvery spleenwort, is a perennial species of fern.
-Its range include much of the eastern United States and Canada, from Ontario to Nova Scotia, and Georgia to Louisiana and eastern Asia in China, Russia, Japan and Korea.
+Its range includes much of the eastern United States and Canada, from Ontario to Nova Scotia and Georgia to Louisiana, as well as eastern Asia in China, Russia, Japan and Korea.
 The name silvery comes from the fact that the indusia on the underside of the leaf have a silver color when the sori are close to ripening.

 Description

 Silvery spleenwort has pinnately divided yellowish green leaves arising from a stout, green, slightly brown hairy and scaly stem.
-The stem is typically grooved on the upper side, much shorter than the leaf blade and darker colored near its base, being dark red or brown, as the stem reaches the leaflets it becomes a pale green color.
-The leaves are broadest in the middle with a long pointed tip and tapering base with the lowest pair of leaflets generally pointing downward.
+The stem is typically grooved on the upper side, much shorter than the leaf blade and darker colored near its base, being dark red or brown; as the stem reaches the leaflets it becomes a pale green color.
+The leaves are broadest in the middle with a long pointed tip and tapering base, with the lowest pair of leaflets generally pointing downward.
 The tapering and downward pointed bottom leaves are a diagnostic characteristic for helping to distinguish this fern from similar ferns.